jpzambranoleon/ML_Projects/README.md

 <img src="profile_picture.png" alt="alt text" width="200" height="200">

 # Machine Learning with scikit-learn, PyTorch, and TensorFlow
 This repository contains code and associated files for building, training, and deploying ML models.
-This repository consists of a number of personal projects that I have worked on.
+This repository consists of a number of personal projects that I have worked on throughout my studies.

 ## Folders
 * **datasets**: Folder used to contain the various datasets that I have worked on.